splunk/observability-workshop/docs/monitoring-as-code/index.md

 Initialize Terraform and upgrade to the latest version of the SignalFx Terraform Provider

 !!! note "Upgrading the SignalFx Terraform Provider"
     You will need to run this command each time a new version of the SignalFx Terraform Provider is released.
-You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases).
+You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases){: target=_blank}.

 === "Shell Command"